Do boys need to roughhouse? As it turns out there are many benefits to boys and girls engaging in rough-and-tumble play. Find out why below.

 - It gives a context for children to learn how to engage in physical play that doesn’t hurt.
 Specifically, when playing with adults, it creates a means for children to understand when to back off and what their limits should be.

-- Roughhousing has been shown to minimize other aggressive behaviour.
+- Roughhousing has been shown to minimize other aggressive behaviours.
 For instance, Research by a neuroscientist showed that giving young, hyperactive boys plenty of opportunities to play fight helped them learn to inhibit their behaviour.